Women in media: Background

-In the mid-1970s, pioneering academics made the first systematic analysis of women's relationship to and visibility in the mass media and in their ground-breaking study, they used the term ‘symbolic annihilation’ (originally credited to George Gerbner) to describe what they found.
-Almost 40 years later, most gender and media scholars would suggest that progress has stalled, and there is significant work left to be done, including in relation to mainstream media.
+In the mid-1970s, pioneering academics made the first systematic analysis of women's relationship to and visibility in the mass media.
+They used the term ‘symbolic annihilation’ (originally credited to George Gerbner) to describe what they found.
+Almost 40 years later, many gender and media scholars suggest that progress has stalled, and there is significant work left to be done, including in relation to mainstream media.
 Women still feature less frequently than men in news discourse; women journalists and media professionals are often locked out of the more prestigious beats, and their occupation of senior positions within media organizations is still minimal.
-According to the Global Media Monitoring Report in 2015 women made up only one in four media decision-makers, one in three reporters and one in five experts interviewed.
+According to the Global Media Monitoring Report in 2015, women made up only one in four media decision-makers, one in three reporters, and one in five experts interviewed.

-Women's visibility in newspaper, television and radio increased by only seven percentage points between 1995 (17 per cent) and 2015 (24 per cent).
+Women's visibility in newspapers, television, and radio increased by only seven percentage points between 1995 (17 per cent) and 2015 (24 per cent).
 The opportunities afforded to ‘ordinary’ citizens by the creation of alternative online news platforms has meant, however, that women's voices and perspectives are finding expression via these informal media channels.